 In 1962, the legend of Lawrence was renewed again with David Lean’s epic feature film Lawrence of Arabia.
 Its star, Peter O’Toole, was nominated for an Academy Award for his performance.
 Once again, it was Lawrence’s appearance in Arab dress that was central to the film’s marketing.

-Lawrence's robes and dagger play major roles in the film.
-When Sherif Ali, the character played by Omar Sharif, burns Lawrence’s British kit before giving him his Arab robes, it is a moment of enormous dramatic and narrative significance.
+Lawrence's robes and dagger were prominent in the film.
+When Sherif Ali, played by Omar Sharif, burns Lawrence’s British kit before giving him his Arab robes, it is a moment of enormous dramatic and narrative significance.
 It marks Lawrence’s cultural transition from British officer to a member of the tribe and helps complete his cultural assimilation, making his mission more successful.

 The attack on Aqaba, for which Lawrence was awarded the jambiya dagger, was no doubt overly dramatised in the film.
 But the dagger and the robes are the iconic items at the heart of the movie.
 They have shaped and dictated the prism through which we in modern Britain and elsewhere in the world - including the Middle East - think of Lawrence of Arabia, and Britain's role in shaping the region.

 Come and see Lawrence's silk robes and jambiya dagger on display in our Global Role gallery.